S2-group/appReviewsAnalysis/README.md

 # appReviewsAnalysis

-A classificication script for app reviews.
+A classification script for Android app reviews.

 ## Installation